BunsDev/iMO/README.md

 Expensive is only relative to what one earns at the end of it:
 the benchmark for best-case scenario is Jim Simons' 66%.

+I'm just a line cook...as in credit line, cook as in books.
 Any ETH deposited is insured..."I pay the incidentals,"
 so when withdrawing, the current price is compared
 to what it was at time of deposit (over the course of
 multiple deposits, overall "entry price" is averaged).
-There is an upfront cost and a continuous premium.

 ### It's the  de*ferral* reserve (not...federal)...
 "You never count your money...while you're sittin'...
 at the table...there'll be time enough for countin'...
 when the dealin's done:" we can't know if so-called
-"bad debt" actually happens...in our best interests
+"bad [debt](https://x.com/QuidMint/status/1788634658931908915)" actually happens...in our best interests
-(e.g. parable of the Chinese farmer, a la John 13:7).
+(e.g. parable of the Chinese farmer, a la John 13:7),

-Optimised for gas due to not compounding P&L
+optimised for gas due to not compounding P&L
 constantly, spending gas instead to keep voted
 medians up to date.
 Liquidations over $760k are